-Company matching contributions that do not vest become forfeitures.
+Company matching contributions that do not vest are forfeited.
 Forfeitures are first made available to reinstate previously forfeited account balances of qualifying participants who have left the Company and have subsequently returned, in accordance with applicable law.
-Remaining amounts, if any, are used to reduce prospective Company matching contributions and discretionary contributions, and to pay Plan expenses.
-Cumulative forfeited non-vested accounts totaled approximately \$1.7 million and \$1.4 million at December 31, 2022 and 2021, respectively.
-The amount of forfeitures used to reduce the Company's matching contributions for the year ended December 31, 2022 totaled approximately \$1.7 million.
+Remaining amounts (if any) are used to reduce prospective Company matching contributions and discretionary contributions, as well as to pay Plan expenses.
+Cumulative forfeited non-vested accounts totaled approximately \$1.4 million and \$1.7 million at December 31, 2023 and 2022, respectively.
+The amount of forfeitures used to reduce Company matching contributions for the year ended December 31, 2023 totaled approximately \$2.2 million.